Edmund Blackadder: Main Blackadders

-Prince Edmund, Duke of Edinburgh/The Black Adder (Medieval England)
+Prince Edmund, Duke of Edinburgh/The Black Adder (Late Medieval England)

-Prince Edmund (1461–1498) is the first man in the dynasty to refer to himself as 'The Black Adder', a suggestion of the first Baldrick.
+Prince Edmund (1461–1498) is the first man in the dynasty to refer to himself as "The Black Adder", a suggestion of the first Baldrick.
 He appears in the first series, set shortly after The Wars of the Roses.
-He is the second son of the fictional King Richard IV of England (Brian Blessed), who, we are told at the beginning, was cast from all historical references by his successor, Henry Tudor (Peter Benson).
+He is the second son of the fictional King Richard IV of England (Brian Blessed), who, it is claimed at the beginning, was cast from all historical references by his successor, Henry Tudor (Peter Benson).
 Prince Edmund is a very different character from his descendants: he is slow-witted, cowardly, and the butt of the other characters' jokes.
 While he is as devious and amoral as his descendants, his Machiavellian schemes are usually spurred on by other characters.
 For all this he is determined and driven to power: his primary concern is to seize the English throne and become the king himself.
 After the death of Richard IV and Edmund's older brother Harry (Robert East), he is briefly King of England; a lyric from one of the closing credits for Black Adder II describes him as "a king / Although for only thirty seconds".
 Prince Edmund is one of the many Blackadders to be killed on screen: he dies after accidentally drinking poisoned wine, although he had already been severely mutilated by his childhood nemesis, the Duke of Burgundy (Patrick Allen).